• Arduino

 • Micro:Bit

-This module is a 5 V relay for switching higher currents.
-The relay switches the higher voltage when 5 V are applied to the voltage input of the switch.
+This module contains a 5V relay that is used for switching higher currents.
+The relay switches the applied voltage through as soon as 5V is applied to the voltage input of the switch.
+This allows it to be controlled in order to safely switch larger electrical loads on and off.

-The output header of the relay has two output terminals:
+The relay module has two output terminals:

-Technical data
+Technical Data

 Voltage range (AC) 0 V - 240 V AC at 10 A